Hedy Fry

-Hedy Madeleine Fry, (born August 6, 1941) is a Canadian politician and physician, and is currently the longest-serving female Member of Parliament.
-A member of the Liberal Party, she has won eleven consecutive elections in the constituency of Vancouver Centre, starting with the 1993 election, when she defeated incumbent Prime Minister Kim Campbell.
+Hedy Madeleine Fry (born August 6, 1941) is a Canadian politician and physician who has been the member of Parliament (MP) for Vancouver Centre since 1993.
+A member of the Liberal Party, Fry is the longest-serving female MP, having won eleven consecutive elections since 1993, when she defeated then Prime Minister Kim Campbell.

 Early life and career

 Fry was born in San Fernando, Trinidad and Tobago.
 She is of Scottish, Spanish, Indian, and Chinese ancestry.
-After declining an English Literature scholarship to the University of Oxford, Fry earned her equivalent of a BA in Science in one year and then went on to receive her medical training at the Royal College of Surgeons in Dublin, Ireland.
+After declining an English Literature scholarship to the University of Oxford, Fry earned her equivalent of a bachelor of science in one year and then went on to receive her medical training at the Royal College of Surgeons in Dublin, Ireland.
 She immigrated to Canada in 1970 and established a practice in Vancouver.

-Fry worked at St. Paul's Hospital (Vancouver) for 23 years.
-She served as president of the British Columbia Federation of Medical Women in 1977, the Vancouver Medical Association from 1988 to 89, and the BC Medical Association from 1990 to 91.
+Fry worked at St. Paul's Hospital in Vancouver for 23 years.
+She served as president of the British Columbia (BC) Federation of Medical Women in 1977, the Vancouver Medical Association from 1988 to 1989, and the BC Medical Association from 1990 to 1991.
 In addition, she chaired the Canadian Medical Association's Multiculturalism Committee from 1992 to 1999.
 She volunteered as a Tawny Owl as a member of the Girl Guides of Canada, leading a Brownie group.
 Fry was also a host on the nationally televised CBC show Doctor Doctor.